stealsocks/joodaloop.com/content/bad-advice.md

 Don't do things you hate doing.
 Learn to enjoy them, or stop.

-“Willpower is a stopgap measure; any plan that requires continuous application of willpower is doomed.”
-[Nate Soares](https://mindingourway.com/enjoying-the-feeling-of-agency/)
+<div class=quote>“Willpower is a stopgap measure; any plan that requires continuous application of willpower is doomed.” <a href="https://mindingourway.com/enjoying-the-feeling-of-agency/">Nate Soares</a></div>

 Get [a phone](https://en.wikipedia.org/wiki/IPhone_SE_(1st_generation)) that's 6 years old, with a screen smaller than credit card.
 Then turn on system-wide grayscale.